Framework for Therapy

 Therapy works best if sessions are regular and consistent - this enables the work to have an optimal momentum.
 However, there are times when life gets in the way, and sessions need to be cancelled.

-I require at least 48 hours notice of cancellations, and reserve the right to charge for sessions missed if they are cancelled with less notice than this.
+I require at least one week's notice of cancellations (e.g. if you usual session is at 5pm on Wednesday, I need to know you are cancelling next week before the end of the preceeding week's session), and reserve the right to charge for sessions missed if they are cancelled with less notice than this.
 In some circumstances, I may be able to offer you an alternative session, but this might be at a different venue to your usual venue, may be over the phone, or via a video call.

 If you need to cancel a session, please leave a message on my private mobile telephone (07903 664020).